Selecting Marine Hoses

-Consider what can happen when a hose goes bust.
-If you are lucky, it could be a mere nuisance causing damage to electronics, engine or interior.
+Consider what can happen when a hose bursts.
+If you are lucky, you will only have nuisance repairs to electronics, engine or interior.
 If fate has it in for you, a defective hose can cause a stink if it’s the discharge of the head, cause a fire if it’s part of a gas line or even sink your boat if it’s connected to a thru-hull fitting.
-That’s why we recommend spending a little more on a high-quality hose that offers more durability and better performance in critical applications and why you should inspect your hoses frequently for signs of deterioration.
+That’s why we recommend spending a little more on a high-quality marine hose that offers more durability and better performance in critical applications and why you should inspect your hoses frequently for signs of deterioration.

 Your application will determine what kind of hose to purchase.
-Our selection of hose encompasses most applications and is available in any length from a foot up.
-The following is a guide to match hose and application:
+Our selection of hoses encompasses most applications and is available in any length from a foot up.
+The following is a guide to match hose and application.

 Drainage hose for cockpit, sink or shower needs to be flexible with strong walls and resistance against kinks and abrasions, but since they are under positive pressure, they may not have a helical wire.

 Potable water hoses must be made of FDA-approved, non-toxic materials so they won’t cause bad taste in drinking water supplies.
 Pressurized systems must use reinforced hose to withstand pump pressure (approx. 40–60PSI).
 For fill and vent hoses in water tanks, extra-heavy-duty sanitation/water hose should be used, while reinforced rubber hose is the best choice for hot water up to 140°F.

 Alternatively, you may use a reinforced vinyl hose reinforced with nylon braid.
-Series 162 (polyester reinforced clear PVC hose), FDA approved; Series 140 VAC Standard (steel wire reinforced PVC hose); Series 148 Multi-Purpose (vinyl helix hose) FDA approved, ideal for critical drain and fill applications.
+Examples include: Series 162 (polyester reinforced clear PVC hose), FDA approved; Series 140 VAC Standard (steel wire reinforced PVC hose); and Series 148 Multi-Purpose (vinyl helix hose) FDA approved, ideal for critical drain and fill applications.